Le programme de la formation

 This course aims at presenting the basics and recent developments of simulation methods used in statistics and especially in Bayesian statistics.
 Methods of computation, maximization and high-dimensional integration have indeed become necessary to deal with the complex models envisaged in the user disciplines of statistics, such as econometrics, finance, genetics, ecology or epidemiology (among others!).
 The main innovation of the last ten years is the introduction of Markovian techniques for the approximation of probability laws (and the corresponding integrals).
 It thus forms the central part of the course, but we will also deal with particle systems and stochastic optimization methods such as simulated annealing.

-Applied bayesian statistics
+- Applied Bayesian statistics

-Applied bayesian statistics
+Applied Bayesian statistics

 Ects : 4